SLC - YYZ

 How much is a round-trip flight from Salt Lake City to Toronto Pearson Intl Airport?

-What’s the cheapest day of the week to fly from Salt Lake City to Toronto?
+What’s the cheapest day of the week to fly from Salt Lake City to Toronto Pearson Airport?

 The average price of all round-trip flights from Salt Lake City to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-For Salt Lake City to Toronto, Wednesday is the cheapest day to fly on average and Sunday is the most expensive.
-Flying from Toronto back to Salt Lake City, the best deals are generally found on Tuesday, with Sunday being the most expensive.
+For Salt Lake City to Toronto Pearson Airport, Saturday is the cheapest day to fly on average and Thursday is the most expensive.
+Flying from Toronto Pearson Airport back to Salt Lake City, the best deals are generally found on Tuesday, with Monday being the most expensive.

 What is the cheapest month to fly from Salt Lake City to Toronto Pearson Intl Airport?